zeal4u/PMP/README.md

 ```
 <br/>

 This source code includes the implementation of our proposal, named **PMP**.
+All traces used in our paper are listed in `trace_list` directory, please see also **Benchmarks** subsection in our paper for downloading these traces.

 Everything is implemented on top of a modified version of the [ChampSim](https://github.com/ChampSim/ChampSim) simulator.
 <br/>

 *Please cite our paper if you use this code in your own work.*